Land Acquisition Projects

 Riparian buffers, or stream corridors are purchased primarily to protect water quality.
 Downstream resources, including current and future drinking water supplies benefit from unpolluted streams.
 Intact riparian areas also provide wildlife corridors, improve air quality, regulate stream temperature, and lessen downstream flood damage.

-Many riparian buffers funded through CWMTF allow safe, legal access to streams for canoeing, kayaking, and fishing.
+Many riparian buffers funded through NCLWF allow safe, legal access to streams for canoeing, kayaking, and fishing.

 Cultural and Historic Sites

 Historic site protection has included the Endor Iron Furnace on the banks of the Deep River in Chatham County (LEFT) and several parcels at Bentonville Battlefield in Johnston County (RIGHT).
 The Endor Iron Furnace was used to provide iron to the Confederacy from 1862-1865 and operated periodically through the end of the nineteenth century.
 It was listed on the National Register of Historic Places in 1974.
 Bentonville Battlefield was the site of the last major confederate counterattack in the Civil War and the largest battle fought in NC.
 The site was designated as a National Historic Landmark in 1994.